Brief History Of My Military Service

 I am in some of these picture with either the Aussi Hat or the Marine Hat that I traded for somewhere and wearing a S&W 38 cal. pistol.
 What I wore for a uniform on these sweeps was controlled by what the Vietnamese Interpreters wore, since I had to look like them for my safety and protection.
 Thus - Kaki or OD's was my uniform of the day.
 Several of my pictures show my radios and M-16 were behind me over a rise in case of in coming fire.
 One of my Korean buddies took most of these pictures of me in the field.

 While in Vietnam, I was "remotely attached" to these following units in order of attachment over a 5+ month period:

 2050 Tactile Air Control Group - Saigon

 If you should have any information on any of these units, I need this information ASAP.
 I need to know where they were located and if possible any additional information as to who and what they were assigned to.
 Also what these units were merged into as time went on.

-Later on after the start of the FIRST Tet offences in Jan 3, 1966, my TDY tour was terminated in Vietnam (March 31, 1966), and I returned to the 4th DASF, Osan AFB, Korea, and continued to be in a training mode for both the American Army and the Koreans along the Korean DMZ.
+Later on after the start of the FIRST Tet offences in Jan 3, 1966, my TDY tour was terminated in Vietnam some where in February 1966, and I returned to the 4th DASF, Osan AFB, Korea, and continued to be in a training mode with / for both the American Army and the Koreans along the Korean DMZ.